 WHAT IS A CONSULTATIVE EXAMINATION?

 After you apply for Social Security Disability benefits or Supplemental Security Income benefits, you may receive a notice in the mail.
 This notice is scheduling you for a Consultative Examination.
 The SSA usually schedules a Consultative Examination during the first six months of the appeals process.
-For instance, they will schedule it during the initial or reconsideration level of your case.
+For instance, they will schedule your exam during the initial or reconsideration stage of your case.

 There are some treating providers that the SSA does not consider to be acceptable medical sources.
 However, the SSA will consider the medical opinion of physician assistants, nurse practitioners, social workers, counselors, and physical therapists.
 Therefore, if you are seeing a social worker for mental impairments, submit the records.
 Or, if you are seeing a physical therapist for back impairments, you should submit those records.
 Find out more about how to collect and submit your medical records to the SSA here.

 If you cannot attend the exam, you must immediately call the SSA and inform them that you have a conflict.
 Usually, they will reschedule the appointment time for you, so that you can attend.
 Whatever you do, do not miss the exam.
 They will not reschedule the exam for you if you miss it without explanation.

-You should take the scheduled doctor examination seriously and if for any reason you cannot attend, you should reschedule the examination.
+You should take the consultative examination seriously.
+If for any reason you cannot attend, then you should reschedule the examination.
 The SSA pays for the examination and will use the results to decide your case.
 But if you do not attend the examination, they will use your failure to attend to deny your claim.

 WHY DOES THE SSA SCHEDULE A CONSULTATIVE EXAM?

 For example, if you have a back impairment, the doctor will be watching how you walk into the office, they will watch you in the waiting room to see if you have pain behavior.
 The doctor will discuss how you move, bend, sit, stand, and walk.
 They will write down if you are able to get onto the exam table.
 The doctor will also write down your complaints and if he or she can document those symptoms on examination.

 You should see the exam as an opportunity to explain your mental problems and how they affect you on a daily basis.
 For example, if you are depressed, you could discuss how you can’t sleep at night, have panic attacks, or how you can no longer concentrate.
 You should make sure to describe all of your mental issues with the psychologist.

 TIPS TO HELP YOU DURING YOUR CONSULTATIVE EXAMINATION

-Do not give the doctor your original copy and do not assume the SSA will send your medical records to the doctor, because they usually don’t.
+Do not give the examining doctor the original copy of your records.
+Also, do not assume the SSA will send your medical records to the doctor, because they usually don’t.
 If you are scheduled for a physical consultative examination, bring your records and then explain all of your problems to the doctor.

 Tell them if you have panic attacks from anxiety.
-Also, tell them about your inability to concentrate, memory problems, and so on.
+Also, tell them about your inability to concentrate and memory problems.
 You should tell the doctor how your mental impairments prevent you from performing normal activities of daily living.
-For example, if you have memory problems, you may forget to the pay your bills and family members may need to remind you to do so.
+For example, if you have memory problems, you may forget to the pay your bills.
+Or, family members may need to remind you to do so.

 Typically, during a physical examination, the doctor will ask you how many pounds you can lift.
 Do not overestimate or brag about your past strength.
-The doctor is asking how much you could lift repetitively throughout the course of an 8 hour workday.
+The doctor is asking how many pounds you can currently lift repetitively throughout the course of an 8 hour workday.

 If you have mental issues, think about how hard it might be for you to leave your home.
 Also, think about how hard it would be to deal with the public on the job.
 Would you lose your temper?
 Or, would you be rude to customers?
 Likewise, would you take too many breaks?
-Think about your ability to focus and maintain concentration for 8 hour work day.
+Think about your ability to focus and maintain concentration for an 8 hour work day.

 If you have questions about what will happen at your Consultative Examination, call Cannon Disability Law.
 We will help you prepare for your examination.
 Also, we can help you apply for benefits and appeal a denial from the SSA.

 DO YOU HAVE TO PAY FOR YOUR CONSULTATIVE EXAMINATION?

 The consultative examiner’s report will talk about how you act.
-Also, the doctor will report on the things you say, and even what you are wearing.
+Also, the doctor will report on the things you say and even what you are wearing.
 Some doctors also watch you as you walk into the building from the parking lot.
 Additionally, if you are rude to the front desk staff, that will go into the report too.
 They will even report on whether you are able to fill out the forms that they give you.

-It is important to show and tell the doctor your problems.
+It is important to show the doctor your physical problems.
 For example, if you use a cane, then use it at the doctor’s office.
 Don’t leave it at home.
 If you use a walker, then use it at the examination.
-The doctor will look at if you are carrying a purse or a backpack.
-If you state to the doctor that you cannot lift more than 50 pounds because of back pain, but you are carrying a large, full backpack, then what do you think the doctor will say in his report?
+The doctor will look to see if you are carrying a purse or a backpack.
+If you tell the doctor that you cannot lift more than 50 pounds because of back pain, but you are carrying a large, full backpack, then what do you think the doctor will say in his report?

 CANNON DISABILITY LAW WORKS ON A CONTINGENCY FEE

 Prior to your consultative examination, you may need to hire an attorney.
 In order to hire Cannon Disability Law, all you need to do is call or contact us.
 We offer a free consultation over the phone.
 And, it doesn’t cost anything to call us.
 Better yet, it also doesn’t cost you any money to hire us.
 Why?
 Because you only pay us an attorney fee if we win your case.
 This is a contingency fee.
 It means if we win your SSD case, you pay out of your back benefits.
 If you do not win, there is no attorney fee to pay.

 In the past 30 years, we have won over 20,000 SSDI and SSI cases for our clients.
 Our specialists can help you apply for SSI disability benefits using the SSA’s website.
 However, we will need your help to apply for SSI benefits.
 Why?
-Because only you know your personal information.
-Likewise, if you need an appeal, we can help you do that too.
-There are also many forms that will need to be filled out.
-Don’t worry.
-If you have questions about these forms, we will answer them.
-Call us today.
-We want to be your disability legal team.
+Because only you know your personal financial information.
+SSI benefits require you to have minimal assets and monthly income.